 To optimise dividends taxation UK and reduce your dividend income taxability, several tax-efficient strategies can help minimise your tax burden on dividend income:

-1. Invest through an ISA
+1. Invest through Stocks and ISAs

 2. Pension Contributions